Let me explain the 7 Basic Principles of Context-Driven Testing with an Example:

 Because with every project you are going to deal with different circumstances:

 - Documented vs. undocumented requirements

 - Development and Testing teams belonging to the same company vs. competition

 - Sufficient time vs.Tight schedules

 - The composition of your team– Newcomers vs. experienced ones.
 Trained vs. untrained ones.

-- The technology of the project.
+- Project technology.
 For example: you would not test the web and a windows app the same way

-- Requirements of the clients (Some want daily detailed reports, some want just the highlights)
+- Requirements for the client (some want daily detailed reports, some want just the highlights)

-- Process followed (Agile vs. Traditional, scripted vs. exploratory testing)
+- Process followed (Agile vs. Traditional and scripted vs. exploratory testing)